lucamolteni/Contribute-To-Drools-Executable-Model/blogpost-drools-model-compiler.md

 ## What is the Executable Model?

 The Executable Model is a new way to execute business rules in Drools.
-It's based on a Java representation of the rule structures that provides a few advantages such as faster startup time and better memory allocation at runtime.
+It's based on a Java representation of the rule structure that provides a few advantages such as faster startup time and better memory allocation at runtime.
 You can check out the details in the [Drools Documentation](https://docs.jboss.org/drools/release/7.55.0.Final/drools-docs/html_single/index.html) or in other blog posts such as [Mario's](https://blog.kie.org/2021/06/profiling-and-optimizing-executable-model-generation.html).

 KJARs built with the `kie-maven-plugin` have the Executable Model enabled since 7.33.0.Final by default and it's the main technology underneath [Kogito](https://kogito.kie.org).